Lucie Krell

 The postpartum period is a time of change, settling in, and learning.
 With the right initial equipment, support, and patience, parents can consciously experience and enjoy this special phase.
 What is especially important to you?
 Share your thoughts, make a list, and communicate your needs – this is how a relaxed start to family life succeeds!

-Wishing you much luck and joy as new parents!
+Wishing you lots of luck and joy as new parents!

 Sources: